 Recipe Tips for Making Creamy Tomato Soup with Canned Tomatoes

-If you are using half-and-half or fat-free half-and-half instead of whipping cream, you’ll need to thicken the soup with a cornstarch slurry.
+If you are using half-and-half or fat-free half-and-half instead of whipping cream, you may need to thicken the soup with a cornstarch slurry.

 To make a cornstarch slurry, combine 2 Tbs. water (or broth) with 2 Tbs. cornstarch in a small bowl, whisking until smooth.
 Add the slurry, a little bit at a time into the hot soup, stirring until the soup thickens. **The soup will also continue to thicken as it cools.